 After the session is established you will see it in “Session List” section.
 All received messages will be displayed in the Event section below.

-To define sequence numbers manually open Create Session window and specify values in InSeqNum/OutSeqNum:
+To define sequence numbers manually, open the Create Session window and specify values in InSeqNum/OutSeqNum:

-To reset sequence numbers manually open Create Session window and tick Reset Sequence number.
+To reset sequence numbers manually open the Create Session window and tick Reset Sequence number.

-To see or hide administrative messages in console open Create Session window and tick a checkbox Show session messages, by default the checkbox is empty.
+To see or hide administrative messages in console open Create Session window and select the Show session messages check box (by default the check box is empty).

-You can select a session and click on Show session messages in Session menu or in context menu of session window.
+You can select a session and click on Show session messages in the Session menu or in the context menu of session window.